-Since there are multiple steps, an error leading to a security vulnerability might occur in any of the stages and affect the whole sequence.
-A single design stage performed in an insecure way is enough to cause the application to be insecure even with the best implementation.
+Since there are multiple steps, an error leading to a security holevulnerability might happenoccur in any of the stages and still harmaffect the whole sequence.
+It is enough that aA single design stagewas performed in an insecure way is enough to cause the application to be insecure even with the best implementation.
 Furthermore, since the sequence of stages occur in "Internet time," new security holes are likely to pop up quite often.
-Even assuming that at each stage there is a mere 1% chance of a mistake, after iterating through these stages several times the chances are multiplied and a security vulnerability becomes highly probable.
-For example, a system administrator might remember to add all the patches to his web servers.
-However, when he adds a new web server a year later he may not remember to add the old patches (e.g., the hack into MailStart site).
-This continuous cycle of trying to keep up with all the patches led to the following comment from Yahoo after their site was hacked: "It would be naïve to promise that there'll be no bugs in the future1".
+Even assuming that at each stage there is a mere 1% chance of a mistake then after repeating the multiplemistake, after iterating through these stages several times the chances are multiplied and a security hole is bound to happenForvulnerability becomes highly probable.
+For example, a system administrator might remember to add all the to his web servers.
+However, when he adds a new web server a year later he is unlikely tomay not remember to add the old patches (e.g., the hack into MailStart site).
+This continuous cycle of trying to keep up with all the patches led to the following comment from Yahoo after their site was hacked: "It would be naïve to promise that there'll be no bugs in the future" future!".